fabriziosalmi/caddy-feeds/README.md

 ### OWASP rules
 > [!WARNING]
-> You can use IP and DNS blacklist but DON'T rely on the generated rules files at the moment since it will need additional fixes and improvements.
+> You can use IP and DNS blacklist but DON'T rely on the generated OWASP rules files at the moment since it will need additional fixes and improvements.
 I suggest to start with the [base ruleset](https://github.com/fabriziosalmi/caddy-waf/blob/main/rules.go) provided by the caddy-waf repository.

 ```
 https://github.com/fabriziosalmi/caddy-feeds/releases/download/latest/rules.json